 Imagine . . .

-Set on the outskirts of Chicago’s notorious west side, filmmaker Vito Brancato’s old-world Italian cafe serves as his production office and an authentic film set for his dark comedy series CAFÉ GANGSTER which chronicles the criminal activities of a crew in Little Italy who smuggle Sicilian heroin in bags of coffee beans.
+Set on the outskirts of Chicago’s notorious west side (in a building originally owned by Al Capone), filmmaker Vito Brancato’s old-world Italian cafe serves as his production office and an authentic film set for his crime-comedy web series Gangster Cafe, about a local crew of hoods who use a neighborhood coffee shop as a front for their criminal activities.

 Originally broadcast nationally on the anniversary of JFK’s assassination, BLACKSTONE is a political thriller and an unlikely love story woven within the biggest conspiracy in U.S. history.